imcf/hrm-omero/DEVELOPMENT.md

 ```

 By default only *local* tests will be performed, all tests that require the connection
 to an actual OMERO instance are disabled.
+See the next section for instructions on
+testing with an OMERO server.

+## Testing against an OMERO instance

+Please see the following sub-sections on how to set up and prepare an OMERO installation
+that can serve for running the full suite of `hrm-omero` tests.

-To activate them you need to pass the
+To activate the *online* tests interacting with an OMERO instance you need to pass the
 `--online` flag to the pytest call and a corresponding file `site_specific.py` needs to
 be present in `tests/online/settings/` that contains the settings on how to connect to
 your OMERO, plus the mapping of object and user IDs.
 See `tests/resources/settings/` for